oomichi/try-kubernetes/ci/11_mini_openstack/README.rst

 --------

 This doc explains how to install minimum OpenStack on ubuntu 18.04.
-The release of OpenStack is Queens which is the latest at this time.
+The release of OpenStack is Stein which is the latest at this time.
 The minimum services are Keystone, Glance, Nova, Cinder and Neutron only.

 All nodes